Home Pest Library Ants Odorous House Ants

 Odorous House Ants in Collin County, TX | Identification and Control

-The Odorous House Ant (Tapinoma sessile) is the most common indoor nuisance ant in Collin County homes.
+The odorous house ant (Tapinoma sessile), commonly called the sugar ant by Collin County homeowners, is the most common indoor nuisance ant in the area.
 Identify it by the rotten coconut smell when workers are crushed.
 Multi-queen colonies nest in wall voids and satellite nests throughout the structure, and every repellent spray you apply splits the colony into new nests rather than eliminating it.
 The colony does not die from spraying trails.
 It dies from bait the workers carry home.

 Odorous house ant trail along a kitchen countertop in a Collin County home